-The RPRD Diagnostics CNT™ and NT™ panels were developed with a leading healthcare provider as an improvement to the widely used TPMT test for identification of patients at risk for toxicity from thiopurine drugs, which are used to treat various disease conditions including leukemia.
+The RPRD Diagnostics CNT™ panel was developed with a leading healthcare provider as an improvement to the widely used TPMT test for identification of patients at risk for toxicity from thiopurine drugs, which are used to treat various disease conditions including leukemia.

 The Thiopurine Methyltransferase (TPMT) and Nudix Hydrolase 15 (NUDT15) genes encode for enzymes that are negative regulators of thiopurine medications (i.e. 6-mercaptopurine, azathioprine, and thioguanine).
 Mutations in these genes result in poor metabolism of thiopurines, and are associated with thiopurine-induced early leukopenia or myelosuppression.
 Genetic variants in these genes can lead to altered NUDT15 and TPMT function, which can lead to life-threatening toxicity.
 Individuals with decreased TPMT and/or NUDT15 activity may require thiopurine dosage reductions and increased monitoring.